wongjiahau/Pineapple/docs/Features/001-BasicProgram.md

 ```

 !!! info "Note"
     Indentation(tab) is necessary.
+If you are using spaces, it must be 4 spaces per tab.

-Also, by default, Prelude library will be loaded.
+Also, by default, the [Prelude library](https://github.com/wongjiahau/Pineapple/tree/master/src/pinelib/prelude) will be loaded.